-Anyone with information warranting a timely warning should report the circumstances to the University Police, 662.846.4155; or in person at the University Police Department, located on the first floor of Bailey Hall.
+Anyone with information warranting a timely warning should report the circumstances to the University Police, 662.846.4155; or in person at the University Police Department, located in Bailey Hall.
 Once the timely warning has been made, more detailed follow-up information will be released on the university website, www.deltastate.edu, or via email.